spack/spack/lib/spack/docs/basic_usage.rst

    -- linux-debian7-x86_64 / gcc@4.4.7 --------------------------------
    py-nose@1.3.4  py-numpy@1.9.1  py-setuptools@11.3.1

-Now, when a user runs python, ``numpy`` will be available for import *without* the user having to explicitly loaded.  ``python@2.7.8`` now acts like a system Python installation with ``numpy`` installed inside of it.
+Now when a user runs Python, ``numpy`` will be available for import *without* the user having to explicitly loaded.  ``python@2.7.8`` now acts like a system Python installation with ``numpy`` installed inside of it.

 Spack accomplishes this by symbolically linking the *entire* prefix of the ``py-numpy`` into the prefix of the ``python`` package.
-To the python interpreter, it looks like ``numpy`` is installed in the ``site-packages`` directory.
+To the Python interpreter, it looks like ``numpy`` is installed in the ``site-packages`` directory.

-The only limitation of activation is that you can only have a *single* version of an extension activated at a time.
+The only limitation of activation is that you can have only a *single* version of an extension activated at a time.
 This is because multiple versions of the same extension would conflict if symbolically linked into the same prefix.
 Users who want a different version of a package